PROJECT SUMMARY

 Target communities

-Gamo, Gofa, Konso, Gardula, Alle, Koree, Burji and Basketo commuities
+Gamo, Gofa, Konso, Gardula, Alle, Koree, Burji and Basketo communities

 Project coordinator